chef/chef-web-docs/chef_master/source/debug.rst

      [Fri, 15 Jan 2010 14:17:49 -0800] DEBUG: Processing [./bin/../lib/chef/mixin/recipe_definition_dsl_core.rb:56:in 'new']
      [Fri, 15 Jan 2010 14:17:49 -0800] DEBUG: [./bin/../lib/chef/mixin/recipe_definition_dsl_core.rb:56:in 'new'] using Chef::Provider::Breakpoint

-The chef-client ran the first resource before the breakpoint (``file[/tmp/before-breakpoint]``), but then stopped after execution.
-The chef-client attempted to name the breakpoint after its position in the source file, but the chef-client was confused because the resource was entered interactively.
-From here, chef-shell can resume the chef-client run:
+The Chef Infra Client ran the first resource before the breakpoint (``file[/tmp/before-breakpoint]``), but then stopped after execution.
+The Chef Infra Client attempted to name the breakpoint after its position in the source file, but the Chef Infra Client was confused because the resource was entered interactively.
+From here, chef-shell can resume the Chef Infra Client run:

 .. code-block:: bash